-Cell Phone Policy
+Cell Phone /Apple Watch Policy

 Parents and students should be aware that bringing valuable items to school increases the risk that the item could be lost or stolen.
 Students should leave valuable items at home.
-If a student has a cell phone on his/her person during the school day, the phone will be confiscated and the parent/guardian notified.
+If a student has a cell phone/apple watch it must be turned off during the school hours of 8:40a.m. - 3:35p.m. and kept in the child's backpack.
+Students are not permitted to have their cell phone/apple watch on their person at any time.
+Texting and videotaping are not permitted anytime during the school day.
 Children who carry cell phones for safety reasons, must receive permission from the principal and register their cell phone numbers with the administrative assistant in the main office.
-The phone must be turned off during the school hours of 8:40a.m. - 3:35p.m. and kept in the child's backpack.
 Should the phone be lost, stolen or damaged, the school will not be liable for repair or replacement.
+Violation of this policy will result in: